 3 – The market for condos.
 Whether it was the natural progression of the market or the result of all that media hype, condo sales in Toronto have slowed considerably.
 In October 2012, condo sales were down 20%, listings were up 6.5% and prices were flat compared to the same time last year.
 Working in favour of condo owners is the rental situation in Toronto: we continue to experience historically low vacancy rates in the rental market, meaning rents in central Toronto are up significantly in the last 2 years and bidding wars for rentals are common (read: if you’re an investor, you can still be cash flow positive, so why would you want to sell?).
 In our next blog post, we’ll look at the condo market in detail (with more charts and figures than you can shake a stick at).

 So what’s next?
 November and December are traditionally slower months (as Canadians continue to deny that winter is coming by hiding in their homes and only venturing outside for emergencies).
 We’ve had a strong 2012 but it certainly appears that we are headed for a more balanced market, where the number of buyers and the number of sellers are more equal.
 That means fewer bidding wars, more houses and condos to choose from and opportunities for buyers that we haven’t seen in a while (and likely continued low interest rates).

 The days of Sellers dictating terms and prices may be coming to an end, but given those Sellers usually turn around and become Buyers, that’s good news for everyone.
 Unsustainable price increases are fun in the short-term, but in the long-term, we all stand to lose.

-Here is a link to the Canada Housing and Mortgage and Housing Corporation’s latest statement forecasting general stability for 2013 in Canada’s resale housing market.
+The Canada Housing and Mortgage and Housing Corporation’s latest statement has forecasted general stability for 2013 in Canada’s resale housing market.